Mathieu-Lala/unamed00/README.md

 $> ./make.sh [Debug|Release]
 ```

-You can also generate a Visual Studio solution from this repo
+You can also generate a Visual Studio solution from this repo.

 ## Running the tests